janardannn/Chexkmate/README.md

-# Chexkmate: A Chess game analysis app
+# Chexkmate: A Chess game analysis and tactics training app